chandanabandla/MSRIT-Assignment/README.md

 - To verify that the Tomcat service is up, list the services you created in the cluster with the kubectl get services command:

    $ kubectl get services

+### Result:
+We can see the omcat application up and running on the browser over 8080 port